erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

 `OCTET STRING` and a character string is that the `OCTET STRING` has no imposed semantics on the bytes delivered.

-However, when using, for example, IA5String (which closely resembles ASCII), byte 65 (in decimal notation) _means_ character 'A'.
+However, when using, for example, `IA5String` (which closely resembles ASCII), byte 65 (in decimal notation) _means_ character 'A'.

 For example, if a defined type is to be a VideotexString and an octet is received with the unsigned integer value `X`, the octet is to be interpreted as specified in standard ITU-T T.100, T.101.

-The ASN.1 to Erlang compiler does not determine the correct interpretation of each BER string octet value with different character strings.
+The ASN.1 compiler does not determine the correct interpretation of each BER string octet value with different character strings.
 The application is responsible for interpretation of octets.
 Therefore, from the BER string point of view, octets are very similar to character strings and are compiled in the same way.

-When PER is used, there is a significant difference in the encoding scheme between `OCTET STRING`s and other strings.
-The constraints specified for a type are especially important for PER, where they affect the encoding.
+When PER is used, there is a significant difference in the encoding scheme for `OCTET STRING`s and other strings.
+The constraints specified for a type are especially important for PER, because they affect the encoding.

 Examples: